 - Lisa Fortuna, MD, MPH (Zuckerberg San Francisco General)

-- Sharon M. Hall, PhD (Langley Porter Psychiatric Hospital and Clinics)
+- Sharon M. Hall, PhD (Langley Porter Psychiatric Hospital)

 - Barrot Lambdin, PhD, MPH (UCSF Mission Bay)

 - Jennifer Manuel, PhD (San Francisco VA Health Care System)

 - Meredith Meacham, PhD, MPH (Langley Porter Psychiatric Hospital)